ICSE2025/SCOPE/README.md

         - see the directory “input”, containing the large tested inputs for specific serverless functions.
     - The performance data of serverless functions:
         - see the file "Performance Data.xlsx", containing 1,000 points about performance results for each serverless function.

+- Code：
+    - The implementation of state-of-the-art techniques: PT4Cloud and Metior
+        - see the file "state-of-the-arts.py" and use the methods "fse19method" and "ase21method"
+    -  The implmentation of our approach SCOPE
+        - see the file "SCOPE.py" and use the mothod "determineStopRun" with different variants: general, bootstrapping, and block bootstrapping.